Advising + Registration

-Where do I claim credit from credit earned in high school?
-You claim credit or placement on the CTL website.
+Where do I claim credit or placement from credit earned in high school?
+You claim credit or placement on the Learning Sciences website.

 How can I find out what a certain UT course is like?
 You can review any syllabi, course instructor review, and see instructor CVs on Access Syllabi.

 How do I know how the classes I just registered for are or are not fulfilling degree requirements?
 Run a degree audit on IDA 2.0 for your specific degree and catalog year.
 Click on 'future' to include classes you are registered for in the upcoming semester.
 These classes should appear under the 'courses' field if they count.
 If they do not count, look at the bottom of the audit to see a list of courses that are not counting towards any requirement.